iee-ihu-gr-course1941/Terzhs/README.md

 - **stop.php**: Merges temporary progress and ends the turn.
 - **scoreboard.php**: Displays the scoreboard and statistics.

-Players can register, create/join a game, roll dice, advance or stop their markers according to the Can't Stop game logic, and view scores.

 Link to the Application: [Can't Stop Game](https://users.it.teithe.gr/~iee2020168/ADISE24_Cant-Stop/)

 ## API Description